What is Garden Leave?

 Garden leave, also known as gardening leave, refers to a practice in employment where an employee who has resigned or is being terminated by their employer is required to stay away from the workplace during their notice period.
 During this time, the employee remains on the payroll and is typically not allowed to perform any work-related tasks or access sensitive company information.
 The idea is to give employees time to disengage from their current roles and prepare for their next endeavour.

 When you put an employee on garden leave, you can stop them from coming to the workplace.
-You can also prevent them from talking to your coworkers, clients, or competitors.
+You can also prevent them from talking to coworkers, clients, or competitors.
 To do this, you need to have a garden leave clause in their work agreement.
 You can only use it when they’re finishing their time at the company, when the employee resigns and gives their notice period, or when you are dismissing them.
 If this happens, you must communicate to them the reason you are terminating their employment face-to-face and in writing.

 There are garden leave employee rights too, such as you must keep paying employees whilst they are on garden leave.
 Also, you can only keep them on garden leave for a maximum of six months.